vindar/tgx/docs/intro_api_3D.md

 - clear the image and Z-buffer once per frame, not before every object;
 - avoid adjustable-thickness wireframe in every frame unless the visual effect is worth the cost.

+Large Teensy 4.x / Teensyduino sketches that are short on RAM1 can explicitly place selected heavy `Renderer3D` template paths in flash with `TGX_PLACE_RENDERER3D_*_PATH_IN_FLASH(renderer)`.
+This is a  space-saving tool (no-op on targets other than Teensy 4/4.1) which will trade speed for ram usage.

 @section sec_3D_complete_example Complete Embedded Example